hirrolot/metalang99/README.md

 ## Motivation

-The C macro system is a tool to extend the host language with custom syntactic sugar, to make code closer to a problem domain.
+The C macro system can be viewed as a tool to extend the language with custom syntactic sugar, to make code closer to a problem domain.
 However, the arsenal it provides is infinitely poor: all we can do is basic copy-pasting of tokens.
-We cannot even operate with an unbounded sequence of tokens, thereby throwing a lot of hypothetically useful metaprograms out of scope.
+We cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

 This is what Epilepsy tries to fix -- it enriches the standard-confirming (C99/C++11 and onwards) preprocessor with the great variosity of metaprogramming abilities, to make development of both small and complex metaprograms painless (see [datatype99] -- type-safe [algebraic data types] for pure C).